Taekwondo Belts: Belt Order and Complete Guide

 Get Training, and You’ll Achieve Your Next Belt Soon

-Remember, belts in taekwondo are only a reflection of the hard work and training you’ve put in.
+Remember, taekwondo belts only reflect the hard work and training you’ve put in.
 So spend some more time practicing your patterns, kicks, breaking boards, and sparring, and you’ll smash your next grading in no time!